This article originally appeared on VICE Canada.

 But, attractive people get thirsty DMs.
 Get over it.

-“As a woman who posts my body online, I get DMs from strangers all the time trying to flirt with me, sell me weed, send me pictures of their dicks,” Carson explained.
+“As a woman who posts my body online, I get DMs from strangers all the time trying to flirt with me, sell me weed, and send me pictures of their dicks,” Carson explained.

 “I'm not responding to many of these, with the exception of trolling dudes for sending me dick pics if I'm feeling saucy,” she said.
 “My partner isn't judgmental of the messages I get, nor should he be.”